kristjanvalur/py-asynkit/README.md

 ### `CoroStart`

 This class manages the state of a partially run coroutine and is what what powers the `coro_eager()` function.
+When initialized, it will _start_ the coroutine, running it until it either suspends, returns, or raises an exception.
 It has the following methods:

-- `start()` runs the coroutine until it either suspends, returns, or raises an exception.
-It is usually automatically invoked by the class Initializer
 - `done()` returns true if the coroutine start resulted in it completing.
 - `as_coroutine()` returns an coroutine with the coroutine's results.
 - `as_future()` returns a `Future`.
 If the coroutine is finished, the returned object is a plain `Future`, otherwise a `Task` (as created by the optional `create_task` parameter).
 This is suitable for uses such as `asyncio.gather()` to avoid wrapping the result of an already completed coroutine into a `Task`.

-CoroStart can be provided with a `contextvars.Context` object, in which case the coroutine will run using that context.
+CoroStart can be provided with a `contextvars.Context` object, in which case the coroutine will be run using that context.

 ## Context helper